athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/No Cause For Alarm.md

 **Prerequisites** trained in Diplomacy
 * * *
 You attempt to reduce panic.
-Attempt a Diplomacy check, comparing it to the Will DC of creatures in a 10-foot emanation around you who are [[Conditions/Frightened 1|Frightened]].
+Attempt a Diplomacy check check, comparing it to the Will DC of creatures in a 10-foot emanation around you who are [[Conditions/Frightened 1|Frightened]].
 Each of them is temporarily immune for 1 hour.

 * * *